DreamWorksMakerspace/Covid-19-Face-Sheild/README.md

 # Covid-19-Face-Shield
-The face Shield mask
+The face Shield

-As we are all aware of the widespread Coronavirus and also as it is a respiratory virus, a great way to fight against it is a Face Shield.
-Over the last few weeks we have seen a lot of demand for these masks and also that masks are running out of stock.
-We have also designed a Face Shield using laser cutting in order to lend our help in fighting against this disease.
+Dreamworks Makerspace has created a design for the face shield, which is an urgent requirement in the nation's fight against COVID19.
+We have reworked on the design from Makers Asylum and have created a modified version.

+You can use the design file for creating face shields at your place.

 Supply: